tc39/notes/es9/2018-07/july-26.md

 BT: The proposal process gives us an opportunity to think about costs and tradeoffs, but we don’t have the ability to grant something Stage 2, for example while considering all the other stuff that comes along with it.
 And that’s a problem, we should aim to do that better.

-SFC: These are new features when you’re writing JavaScript natively, but I’ve noticed there’s increasingly a movement of languages that compile to JavaScript.
+SCR:These are new features when you’re writing JavaScript natively, but I’ve noticed there’s increasingly a movement of languages that compile to JavaScript.
 With CoffeeScript and TypeScript now, these languages clearly offer something that the industry wants.
 JavaScript needs to be extremely efficient, since that’s what these languages ultimately compile to.
 JavaScript should have almost a bigger emphasis on performance than expressiveness for this reason.
 There’s no single one-size-fits-all solution for this, people may want different syntax features, however one thing that everyone wants is performance.

 LBR: That’s a great point and kind of what I’m trying to talk about when I use the term "sandboxes".